-The process and areas ass essed should also be descril bed in the Annual C Corporate Governance Report.
-Complies [X] Partial compliance [] Explanation [] 37. e committee, there should dent director, and the secre mong the members, at least one I. Complies [X] Partial compliance [] Explanation [] Not applicable [] 38. med at all times of the busin a copy of the minutes of exe • ne executive committee and all board Complies [X] Partial compliance [] Explanation [] Not applicable [] 39. audit committee, especially auditing or the managemer •• account of their expertise and s.
-Complies [X] Partial compliance [] Explanation [] 40. • he audit committee, there s roperly.
-This unit should rep at the internal control and board or the chairman of the audit Complies [X] Partial compliance [] Explanation [] 41. committee or the board, r during its fulfilment, the r eport directly on its implem nentation, mention ent to which its rec ing any incidents or lin nmittee for approval by that nitations on its scope encountered been heeded, and submit to the Complies [X] Partial compliance [] Explanation [] Not applicable [] 42.
-The audit committee shou Ild have the following duties s, in addition to the se contemplated in la w: 1.
-In connection with n the internal control and re porting systems:
+The process and areas assessed should also be described in the Annual Corporate Governance Report.
+Partial compliance [] Explanation [] Complies [X] 37.
+When there is an executive committee, there should be at least two non-executive directors among the members, at least one of them being an independent director, and the secretary should be the secretary of the board.
+Partial compliance [] Explanation [] Not applicable [] Complies [X] 38.
+The board should be informed at all times of the business transacted and decisions made by the executive committee and all board members should receive a copy of the minutes of executive committee meetings.
+Complies [X] Partial compliance [] Explanation [] Not applicable [] 39 All the members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or the management of both financial and non-financial risks.
+Complies [X] Partial compliance [] Explanation [] 40.
+Under the supervision of the audit committee, there should be an internal audit unit to see that the internal control and reporting systems work properly.
+This unit should report to the non-executive chairman of the board or the chairman of the audit committee.
+Complies [X] Partial compliance [] Explanation [] The head of the internal audit unit should submit its annual work programme to the audit committee for approval by that 41 committee or the board, report directly on its implementation, mentioning any incidents or limitations on its scope encountered during its fulfilment, the results achieved and the extent to which its recommendations have been heeded, and submit to the committee an activity report at the end of each year.
+Complies [X] Partial compliance [] Explanation [] Not applicable [] 42.
+The audit committee should have the following duties, in addition to those contemplated in law:

-- a) Supervise and assess the preparation and integrity of the financial and non-financial reporting, control systems and management of financial and non-financial risks to which the company and, if appropriate, the group may be exposed including operational, technological, legal, social, environmental, political and reputational risks or those related with corruption-, checking compliance with the legal requirements, adequate definition of the scope of consolidation and correct application of accounting principles. - b) Oversee the independence of the internal audit unit; propose the selection, appointment and removal of the internal audit manager; propose the budget for this unit; approve or propose approval to the board of its approach and the annual internal audit work plans, making sure its activity focuses mainly on the material risks of the company (including reputational risks); receive regular information on its activities; and check that the top management heeds the conclusions and recommendations set out in its reports.
+- 1. In connection with the internal control and reporting systems: - a) Supervise and assess the preparation and integrity of the financial and non-financial reporting, control systems and management of financial and non-financial risks to which the company and, if appropriate, the group may be exposed including operational, technological, legal, social, environmental, political and reputational risks or those related with corruption-, checking compliance with the legal requirements, adequate definition of the scope of consolidation and correct application of accounting principles. - b) Oversee the independence of the internal audit unit; propose the selection, appointment and removal of the internal audit manager; propose the budget for this unit; approve or propose approval to the board of its approach and the annual internal audit work plans, making sure its activity focuses mainly on the material risks of the company (including reputational risks); receive regular information on its activities; and check that the top management heeds the conclusions and recommendations set out in its reports.